 Importance of Memorandum of Association

-The Memorandum of Association is the Constitution of the company, prepared at the time of registration and periodically updated to incorporate changes.
+The Memorandum of Association (MOA) is the company's Constitution, prepared at the time of registration and periodically updated to incorporate changes.
 It is a legal document that defines the very foundation of the company.
-Therefore, utmost precision and clarity needs to be taken at the time of drafting the MOA.
+Therefore, utmost precision and clarity need to be taken at the time of drafting the MOA.

-It contains all the fundamental details about the establishment and its location, the defined scope of business activities and objectives, extent of authority, legal rights of the company, and all other information needed to register the company.
-It is also referred to as the Charter, that needs to be filed as a part of the Registration Compliance.
+It contains all the fundamental details about the establishment and its location, the defined scope of business activities and objectives, the extent of authority, the legal rights of the company, and all other information needed to register the company.
+It is also referred to as the Charter, which needs to be filed as a part of the Registration Compliance.

-As per Section 399 of the Companies Act, an MOA is a public document, hence any individual or entity entering into a contract with the company is expected to have knowledge of its MOA.
+As per Section 399 of the Companies Act, an MOA is a public document.
+Hence, any individual or entity entering into a contract with the company is expected to know its MOA.

 -

-Name Clause - The company is a legal entity must have an established identity.
-The first clause in the MOA is the Name clause that states the Registered name of the Company.
+Name Clause -The company is a legal entity that must have an established identity.
+The first clause in the MOA is the Name clause, which states the company's registered name.

 -